High resolution deep imaging of a bright radio quiet QSO at z~3

 \subsection{Galaxies near the QSO sightline and the luminosity}

-The high resolution deep image has clearly resolved two galaxies within a $5\secpp \times 5\secpp$ field around UM402 (see Fig. \ref{fig:1} right).
-They are a fuzzy galaxy about $4\secpoint 7$ southern of the QSO, and a close object $\sim 2\secpoint 4$ northern of the QSO sightline which appears as a double system with a separation of the two components $\sim 0\secpoint 3$.
-For the left component of this double system, there seems to be a faint tidal-tail like feature towards southeast, suggesting a possible merging system for this object.
+The high resolution images in the $J\& Ks$ band, as well as WFC3/F140W filter, have clearly resolved two galaxies within a $\sim 5\secpp \times 5\secpp$ field around UM402 (see Fig. \ref{fig:2}).
+They are a fuzzy galaxy about $4\secpoint 7$ southern of the QSO, and a close object $\sim 2\secpoint 4$ northern of the QSO sightline.
+In the deep $Ks$-band images (Fig. \ref{fig:2} upper right), the faint object which lies $\sim 2\secpoint 4$ northern of the QSO sightline, appears as a double system with a separation of the two components $\sim 0\secpoint 3$.
+Meanwhile, there seems to be a faint tidal-tail like feature towards southeast for the left component of this double system, suggesting a possible merging system for this object.
 The fuzz galaxy southern of the QSO sightline has been detected by SDSS and other optical deep imaging as a nearby irregular galaxy at $z\sim 0.36$ (Le Brun et al. 1993, Guillenmin \& Bergeron 1997).

+Using SExtractor, we measured the photometry of this faint object in the coadded and PSF subtracted images of all three datasets shown in Fig.\ref{fig:3}, with a detection threshold of $2.5\sigma$ over the sky level for the $Ks$-band image, a detection threshold of $2\sigma$ for the WFC3/F140W image , as well as a $1.5\sigma$ detection threshold for the deep J-band imaging.
+The photometric results of this faint galaxy measured with a small diameter aperture ($0\secpoint 6$) and a large diameter aperture ($1\secpoint 2$) are presented in Tab.
+2. However, we noticed that the accuracy on PSF subtraction would cause systematics to the photometry of the faint objects along the QSO sightline.

-We measured the photometry of this close double system by running a 2-D decomposition algorithm GALFIT on the QSO image, where the QSO(psf), the host galaxy and any other nearby galaxies (S$\acute{e}$rsic profiles) in the field were fitted simultaneously to deblend everything together, in order to reduce the contaminating flux from the wing in the PSF of the QSO (Peng et al. 2002).
+For a more reliable photometric measurement against neighboring contamination in the QSO nearby field, we also performed a 2-D decomposition algorithm GALFIT on the coadded $Ks$-band image, where the QSO(moffat), and any other nearby galaxies (S$\acute{e}$rsic profiles) in the field were fitted simultaneously to deblend everything together, in order to reduce the contaminating flux from the wing in the PSF of the QSO (Peng et al. 2002).